un0btanium/sc-server-meshing/public/techs/static_server_meshing-1.md

 * These sections limit the area a game server can have authority over.
 * The area of these sections stays fixed/static, as well as the amount of game servers that compute the same game world stays fixed.
 * Design for Server Meshing was changed end of 2020/early 2021 to utilize the Replication Layer as a 'middle man' service (instead of using direct server-to-server communication which may have failed to provide the required performance).
-* The first version might only come online with at least one game server per solar system and Authority Transfers would happen inside the JumpPoints.
+* The first version released as part of the Alpha 4.0 Preview together with Pyro.
+Each solar system was split and run by 5 game servers for a total of 10 game servers for 500 players.